 The folder exists because these three parts must stay together.
 The “lib” folder contains all the Java code (as JAR files) for vZome, and the “jre” folder contains the Java runtime environment.
 The executable puts those together when you launch it.
 It should be possible to move the entire folder anywhere you want, and to create a shortcut to the executable.

 vZome 6.0 for Linux

-For Linux, there is no desktop integration available, no self-contained packaging, and in fact no automated packaging.
+If you want to try vZome 6.0 on Linux, download this ZIP file.
+For Linux, there is no desktop integration available, and no self-contained application packaging.
 Instead, there is a collection of JAR files and a shell script to execute them.
 To make use of these, you must have a Java runtime installed, and you must be comfortable with the command line.
-The Linux distribution is available for download, if you are comfortable with those requirements.
+See this blog post for details.